Film Review: Rabbit Fever

 On one young lady’s face you could see it was bothering even her as she remarked, “…this is a lot to ask of these rabbits, it’s a lot to ask of any rabbit…”

 There was only one moment in this film where I was not crying, which was when they showed a male rabbit having an orgasm: He did his lil humpity hump and then flipped backwards in the air.
 That made me laugh just because it was so cute, and he was happy for a second anyway, sweet little boy.

 The theater was filled with 4H folks, breeders, & show people.
 Everyone laughed and cheered through the entire film, while I sat there shaking my head and sobbing through the whole thing.
 I don’t know if anyone thought I was crazy or not.
 I was nearly sick with grief and could hardly even stay to the end.
 It is hard to explain for me how the film was, but it was so opposite of everything I believe in.
-It was like watching your children being exploited, molested, mocked and used as objects with no regard for their comfort or feelings.

 After the movie there was an intermission and the director Amy Do was to take questions for the crowd.
 Knowing how outnumbered I was and over emotional I was I could not stay.
 I wish I were a better stronger person to ask her questions but I could not.
 And I do not know what good it would have done anyway.

 For me this film was as traumatic as a horror film.
 It is so disturbing, so alarming and what is worse is this is a segment of the country seen as wholesome and positive for young people.

 by Andrea LaRock